Duchess Catherine of Oldenburg: Biography

-Catherine Frederica Paulina was born in St. Petersburg on 9 September 1846 as the 5th child and 3rd daughter of Duke Peter of Oldenburg and Princess Therese of Nassau-Weilburg.
+Catherine Frederica Paulina was born in St. Petersburg on 9 September 1846 as the 5th child and 3rd daughter of Duke Peter of Oldenburg and his German wife, Princess Therese of Nassau-Weilburg.
 Through her father she was a granddaughter of Grand Duchess Catherine Pavlovna of Russia and a great-granddaughter of Tsar Paul I of Russia.
 Through her mother she was a first cousin of Elisabeth of Wied, the first Queen of Romania.

 Empress Maria Alexandrovna wanted to marry her oldest son Nicholas Alexandrovich to a second cousin.
 The marriage negotiations lasted for a long time and the Empress wanted to move Catherine into her palace, however the plans were stopped by her mother who couldn't stand the Empress.
 The conflict centered mainly on the Nassau Domain dispute, a long-standing disagreement between the Nassau-Weilburg and the Hesse-Darmstadt over territorial and dynastic claims.

 According to the memoirs of Count Sergei Dmitrievich Sheremetev, a friend of hers, the relationship between Catherine and her mother was not distinguished by tender feelings or sincerity.
 In 1866 she developed consumption as a result of a cold after suffering from the measles.
 The doctors prescribed a mild climate for her and was therefore taken to Venice by her father, however it did nothing to restore her health.